yuldoshevuz/authentication-service/README.md

 npm start
 ```

-The server will run on port 5001 by default.
+The server will run on the port specified in the environment variables or default to port 5000 if not specified.
 You can access it at http://localhost:{PORT}.

 ## Testing
 To run the tests, use the following command: